Helping a Loved one who is Suffering from Depression and Addiction

 Recovery from addiction and depression is an ongoing venture.
 It doesn’t happen overnight.
 For some, it requires a lifetime of learning and growth.
 If your loved one doesn’t accept help immediately, don’t be discouraged.
 Continue to offer help and enforce boundaries, and in time, your loved one will be ready to seek treatment.

-Dual Diagnosis Treatment in Oakland Park, FL
+Dual Diagnosis Treatment in Fort Lauderdale, FL

 Our mental health and addiction specialists at Agape Treatment Center provide all individuals suffering from co-occurring disorders with the opportunity to achieve sobriety.
 Using evidence-driven addiction therapy and mental health counseling, we help arm individuals with the tools needed to recover from addiction and depression.